5 MIN READ

 Ask yourself of all nonessential spending: Is this worth putting off buying a home?

-Think about how to save on your big expenses.
+Think about how to save money on your big expenses.

 Would it make sense to move into a smaller house or apartment while you save, for instance?
 According to USA Today, the cost difference between two-bedroom and one-bedroom apartments can be as much as 30%.